-While Members are facing what may seem to be unprecedented challenges in managing their operations, for 37 years SCORE has been a reliable and trusted resource.
+While Members are facing what may seem to be unprecedented challenges in managing their operations, for 38 years SCORE has been a reliable and trusted resource.
 SCORE's continued achievement of CAJPA's Accreditation with Excellence reflects its sound policies and practices and the value of pooling.
 By pooling risks, member jurisdictions continue to enjoy access to broader coverage, lower rates, and more risk management services than they could receive on their own.

-I am proud to serve as SCORE President and contribute to its continued success by working with Members to support pooling and the sharing of public entity risk management best practices.
+Please enjoy this overview of SCORE's coverage and services and join me in contributing to its continued success by working with Members to support pooling and the sharing of public entity risk management best practices.